limistah/aleemisiaka.com/content/posts/create-multiple-copies-of-an-object-ruby.md

 Ruby ships with two methods for making copies of an object: the `dup` method and the `clone` method.

-> The reason why creating multiple copies of an object is because in Ruby, all variables hold a reference to an object.
-In a case where a section of a code modifies an object that is not meant to be modified, it is ideal to make a copy of that object to be used in that section of the code.
+> In Ruby, all variables hold a reference to an object.
+In a case where a section of a code modifies an object that is not meant to be modified, it is ideal to make a copy of that object to be used in that section of the code, protecting the integrity of the copied object.
 >
 > ```ruby
 > # initial value of str